 In 1911, Nail and his pastor, Rev. Hutchens C. Bishop of St. Philips Episcopal Church, made a series of real estate purchases in Harlem totaling $1,070,000.
 These deals, helped by Bishop’s ability to pass for white, allowed land for a new church and for church-owned apartment buildings that would be rented out to tenants.
 As blacks increasingly moved into Harlem after 1915, Nail and his associates purchased more property.
 Despite the emphasis on home purchases, Nail soon realized that most new black Harlemites were hungry for, and could only afford, apartments.

 In 1917, he helped organize “The Negro Silent Protest Parade,” formed By Harlem’s St. Philip’s Church, in 1917.

 John Nail became the wealthiest and most influential black realtor in New York City.
-He held seats on numerous state and local boards, including the Real Estate Board of New York and the Housing Committee of New York where in each case he was the only black member.
+He held seats on numerous state and local boards, including the Real Estate Board of New York and the Housing Committee of New York where he was the only black member in each case.
 His advice was solicited by President Herbert Hoover’s Commission on Housing.
 Nail also contributed to the Harlem community through charities, political influence, and organizations aimed at uplifting the community including the New York branches of the National Association for the Advancement of Colored People (NAACP) and the National Urban League.

-Photo credit: John E. Nail, ca. 1915, (Yale Collection of American Literature Beinecke Rare Books and Manuscripts Library).
+Photo credit: 1-2) source.
+John E. Nail, ca. 1915, (Yale Collection of American Literature Beinecke Rare Books and Manuscripts Library).